WeiqiJust/CHER-Ob/Readme.md

 ##Install

-CHER-Ob is currently supplied as pre-built binaries windows.
+CHER-Ob is currently supplied as pre-built binaries for windows.
 Mac version is comming soon.

 ###Prerequisites
 - Qt